 Your workplace wellness goal should be to fit the office space to the worker, not the worker to the office space, or in other words, design a people centric office.
 There are several routes you can take to create a people centric office; this blog will focus specifically on the evolution of the open plan office design and alternative seating.

-At our 2017 Member meeting, our guest speaker from HON spoke on design specific market trends of 2017.
+At our CoVest’s Member Meeting, our guest speaker from HON spoke on design specific market trends.
 Looking at the evolution of the open plan office space, we learned that there are many ways that the design of an office can affect your employees workplace wellness and influence new employees’ attraction and retention.
+Employee’s working from home?
+Check out our article on 10 WFH Essentials.

 With so much of our time being spent in the office, our work stations almost become a second home.
 Your desk and the walls around your work space can either be something you dread seeing every day or something that motivates and inspires you.
 Many organizations are realizing this and are transforming their offices into a place that people want to come in to everyday.